The level of tightening torque for climbing is important for a few reasons:

 The T-wrench requires a little elbow grease when attaching a climbing hold.

 1. Impact drivers are fast and powerful.
 When in the hands of an unskilled user, you can cross-thread the bolt/t-nut combination very quickly.

 2. The T-wrench slows the process down a lot, however, with less speed comes more accuracy in allowing the bolt to engage the T-nut threads.

 Torque is measured in Newton-meters (Nm) or you might see the imperial measurement of lb.-ft (pounds-feet).

-Depending on the climbing holds' size, we are recommending the following tightening torque for the bolt-on holds.
-Once the bolt is snug in layman's terms when using a T-wrench, a 1/4 turn to a 1/2 turn of the wrench will get you close to the below numbers.
-Just remember, if the hold is spinning and you do not know what to do, call us at 801-404-0280 and ask for advice.
+Depending on the size of the climbing holds, we are recommending the following tightening torque for the bolt-on holds.
+Once the bolt is snug when using a T-wrench, a 1/4 turn to a 1/2 turn of the wrench will get you close to the below numbers.
+If the hold is spinning and you do not know what to do, call us at 801-404-0280 for advice.

 Mechanical Properties of 3/8-16 Alloy Steel Socket Cap Bolts

 Mechanical Properties of 3/8-16 Stainless Steel Socket Cap Bolts